Bamburgh Bowl Hole Cemetery

 The scientific analysis of their teeth tells us that few grew up in the immediate area of the castle.
 Many were from the wider British Isles with Western Scotland and Ireland well represented, probably due to the close early connection of the Northumbrian church with Iona.
 In a number of cases we can even trace people’s origins from beyond the British Isles, which means that they travelled a very long way to end their days at Bamburgh, from as far away as Scandinavia or even as far as the Mediterranean.
 Bamburgh was a well known place even 1300 years ago.

 It was always the intention of the excavators to see these individuals reburied.
 In 2016 they were placed in the crypt of St Aidan’s, Bamburgh, in a modern ossuary, which provides a fitting resting place for them.
-Excitingly the creation of the ossuary is the first part of a project led by the Bamburgh Heritage Trust to create a visitor attraction that will make the fascinating story of the investigations.
+Excitingly the creation of the ossuary was the first part of a project led by the Bamburgh Heritage Trust who created a visitor attraction that provides a fascinating story of the investigations.
 The exhibition and digital ossuary is called Bamburgh Bones and is well worth a visit if you are in the area.